-With MAXQDA Stats you can calculate various measures of descriptive statistics for several variables simultaneously, and compare results in an easy-to-read table.
+With MAXQDA Stats you can calculate various measures of descriptive statistics for several variables and codes simultaneously, and you can compare results in an easy-to-read table.
 Begin the evaluation using the Descriptive Statistic > Descriptive Statistics menu.
 The following window will appear, where you can select all the desired variables and codes.
-In the window, only integer or floating point variables will be displayed:
+In the window, only integer or decimal variables will be displayed:

 Variables can be selected in several ways: